masc-ucsc/docs/docs/pyrope/05b-statements.md

   are provided as the `lambda` output.

 * `ret` behaves like `return` but requires a tuple.
 The tuple is the returned value, the output variables are not used.
-When a `method` calls `ret` the `self` is implicit.

 * `break` terminates the closest higher code block that belongs to an expression, a `for`, or a `while`.
 If neither is found, a compile error is generated.

 * `brk` behaves like `break` but a return tuple is provided.
-This is maybe needed when the `for` or `while` is used in an expression.
+This is maybe needed when the `for` or `while` is used in an expression or comprehension.
   In addition, the `brk` can be used in expression code blocks.
-The `brk` is equivalent to a `ret` but terminates the closest expression code block.
+The `brk` is equivalent to a `ret` but terminates the closest `for`/`while` code block.

-* `continue` looks for the closest upper `for` or `while` code block.
+* `continue` looks for the closest `for`/`while` code block.
 The `continue` will perform the next loop iteration.
 If no upper loop is found, a compile error is generated.

 * `cont` behaves like the `continue` but a tuple is provided.
 The `cont` is used with comprehensions, and the tuple provided is added to the